facebookarchive/cargo-guppy/README.md

   * depended on by test-only code in other crates (`#[cfg(test)]` does not allow this)
   * but guaranteed to be excluded from production builds

-In addition, `guppy-summaries` is used to generate build summaries of packages and features (particularly for [high-security subsets](https://en.wikipedia.org/wiki/Trusted_computing_base) of the codebase), and changes to these sets are flagged by Libra's CI ([example](https://github.com/libra/libra/pull/5799#issuecomment-682221102)).
+In addition, `guppy-summaries` is used to generate build summaries of packages and features (particularly for [high-security subsets](https://en.wikipedia.org/wiki/Trusted_computing_base) of the codebase), and changes to these sets are flagged by Diem's CI ([example](https://github.com/diem/diem/pull/5799#issuecomment-682221102)).

 ## Design